insipx/kak-crosshairs/README.md

 - `toggle-current-line-highlight` - Toggle the highlighting of only the current line
 - `toggle-current-column-highlight` - Toggle the highlighting of only the current column

+Thank You to @alexherbo2 for creating the column highlighter